Mysticial/NumberFactory/README.md

 Run-Time:
- - 64-bit Windows 7 SP1 or later
+ - 64-bit Windows Vista or later.
+(Windows 7 SP1 required for AVX)
- - A processor with AVX.
+ - A processor with SSE4.1.
+(Intel Penryn or later.
+Or AMD Bulldozer or later.)

 Number Factory itself can be compiled for older processors.
-But for all practical purposes, the underlying YMP library needs a *minimum* of AVX to avoid embarrassing itself.
-For that matter, you *really* want to use XOP or AVX2.
+But for all practical purposes, the underlying YMP library needs a *minimum* of SSE4.1 to be competitive with existing libraries.
+That said, the *real* performance gains will require AVX2.

 There is currently no support for Linux yet.
 The Number Factory/YMP project is still experimental and will be tested in Windows first.
 Only if it is massively successful will a Linux version be considered.